QubitPi/jersey-webservice-template/docs/docs/elide/data-model.md

 );
 ```

+If we're using the `elide-spring-boot*` artifacts, dependency injection is already setup using Spring.
+If we're using
-In Elide, dependency injection is set up using Jetty's `ServiceLocator`.
+the [elide-standalone](elide-standalone) artifact, dependency injection is already setup using Jetty's `ServiceLocator`

 Validation
 ----------